mollycarroll/mollycarroll.github.io/jeopardy-app/readme.md

 # Jeopardy!

 This is an interactive browser Jeopardy game with two players.
-Play the game here: https://mollycarroll.github.io/jeopardy-app/
+Play the game [here](https://mollycarroll.github.io/jeopardy-app/)!

 ## Gameplay